rhayman/ScanImageTiffIO/README.md

 * get_channel_LUT() - Gets the channel LUTs.
 Returns 2-tuple

 NB A distinction should be made between "frames" and "directories".
 Frames can be thought of as slices in time whereas there can be >1 directory for a given slice of time.
 Less abstractly, you can think of a directory as an inidividual image in a multi-page tiff file and a frame as a single timestamps worth of acquisition data from the microscope.
 So, if 2 channels (red and green say) have been recorded from the microscope there will be 2 directories per frame.

+The write function, write_frame(destination_file, iframe), should be called with the same instance as the file you opened with open_tiff_file(source_file).
+This is because there is potentially important header information in the source file that should be copied to the destination file.
+The call to write_frame() therefore also needs a frame number to know which header to copy from the src to the dst tiff file.

 The indexing in the Python API takes account of this and uses frames as the index to retrieve directories, correctly taking account of the number of channels recorded from.
 If you want to examine the first frame of data for channel 1 you can call do: